deluan/zsh-in-docker/README.md

 This is a script to automate [Oh My Zsh](https://ohmyz.sh/) installation in development containers.
 Works with any images based on Alpine, Ubuntu, Debian, CentOS or Amazon Linux.

-The original goal was to simplify setting up `zsh` and Oh My Zsh in a Docker image for use with [VSCode's Remote Conteiners extension](https://code.visualstudio.com/docs/remote/containers), but it can be used in any case you need a simple way to install Oh My Zsh and its plugins in a Docker image
+The original goal was to simplify setting up `zsh` and Oh My Zsh in a Docker image for use with [VSCode's Remote Containers extension](https://code.visualstudio.com/docs/remote/containers), but it can be used whenever you need a simple way to install Oh My Zsh and its plugins in a Docker image

 ## Usage